Discovering Mythology (Challenge Kit)

 12. Capture And Bring Back Cerberus (SUR’-BUR-UHS)

-Famous Quest And War Heroe: Odysseus (OH-DIS'-EE-UHS)
+Famous Quest And War Hero: Odysseus (OH-DIS'-EE-UHS)

-• Also fights in the Trojan War
+• Also, fights in the Trojan War

 • After the Trojan War, Odysseus tries to go home, but he encounters a quest-driven adventure.